 CBBC Summer Social

-Prior to the event build and live dates, all six boroughs facilitated four days of workshops for volunteers to work with Grossetete’s artistic team to help create the cardboard structures.
-On 9th and 10th August, volunteers built the structures – each taking roughly 13 hours to complete.
-The following day a full day of free artistic content was programmed in and around the six castles which included storytellers and street entertainment, live music and theatre performances as well as demonstrations and creative engagement workshops.
-On the 12th August, all of the castles were demolished by the public who had constructed them in the first place although some wet weather meant some of the structures starting to crumble slightly earlier than planned although all programmed content still went ahead as planned.
+Six boroughs facilitated workshops for volunteers to work with Grossetete’s artistic team to help create the cardboard structures ahead of event and on the 9 and 10 August, they were built – each taking roughly 13 hours to complete.
+The following day saw free artistic content programmed in and around the six castles, including storytelling, street entertainment, live music and theatre performances as well as demonstrations and creative engagement workshops.
+On the 12 August, all of the castles were dismantled by the public who had constructed them, with some wet weather giving a helping hand in the process.

 Red Bull Drift Shifters

-Red Bull Drift Shifters roared through the city’s streets with a cloud of smoke and the smell of burning rubber, and was the first venture into the northern hemisphere for this unique motorsport event.
-The Three Graces offered an amazing backdrop for the noisiest event in motorsports as the Strand was transformed into a racetrack with water-filled plastic barriers and concrete buffers featuring a yellow submarine, two red telephone boxes and the ‘undertaker’ truck itself was installed and removed.
-The Strand reopened in under 60 hours and was likened to a giant pinball machine, with twelve drivers each given 100 seconds to gain points for getting close to sensors along the sides of the track and the objects within it.
+Red Bull Drift Shifters roared through the city’s streets in a cloud of smoke and the smell of burning rubber.
+This was first venture into the northern hemisphere for this unique motorsport event and the Three Graces offered the perfect backdrop for the noisiest event in motorsports.
+The Strand was transformed into a racetrack with water-filled plastic barriers and concrete buffers, a yellow submarine, two red telephone boxes and the ‘undertaker’ truck.
+The event was an exhilarating, adrenaline inducing occurrence, likened to a giant pinball machine, with twelve drivers each given 100 seconds to gain points for getting close to sensors along the sides of the track and the objects within it.

 Aurora was an interactive experience which took over the iconic Toxteth Reservoir in September, delivered in partnership with FACT and commissioned artists Invisible Flock.
-The reservoir became a setting to re-imagine and challenge relationships with water on a three week sell out run which attracted fantastic critical responses from national and international press.
+The reservoir became a setting to re-imagine and challenge relationships with water during a three week sell out run which attracted fantastic responses from national and international press.
 The strength of the work lay in its ability to bring together some of the most cutting edge technologies, in particular the use of lasers, with strong and well delivered local community engagement.
-A number of leading international cities have asked for Aurora to be re-imagined for them which are currently being explored.
+Following its success, a number of leading international cities have asked for Aurora to be re-imagined for them specifically for them.

 Giant Spectacular: Liverpool’s Dream

-The event is officially the largest free event Liverpool has ever produced with 1.3 million attendees visiting over the four days bringing in a massive £60.6m to the local economy, £58m to Liverpool, and a further £2.2m to Wirral who were visited by 80,000 visitors.
+Officially, this is the largest free event Liverpool has ever produced, with a massive boost to the local economy amounting to £60.6m , £58m to Liverpool and a further £2.2m to Wirral who were visited by 80,000 visitors.
 It smashed the previous Giants events which recorded £46m economic impact and 1 million people.

 China Dream – Chapter Three: The Elements and River of Light